The solar tower and heliostat field at CSIRO's National Energy Centre in Newcastle, New South Wales.

 There are a number of major advantages of SolarGas™:

-- Twenty-six per cent more energy than the original natural gas.
+- Twenty-five per cent more energy than the original natural gas

-- The solar component is greenhouse gas emissions free.
+- Solar energy is greenhouse gas emissions free

-- It can be used as a feedstock to make liquid fuels such as diesel, methanol and dimethylether and also fine chemicals and fertilisers.
+- It can be used as a feedstock to make liquid fuels such as diesel, methanol and gasoline

-- Can be used to create solar hydrogen, suitable for powering fuel cell-powered vehicles.
+- Can be used to create solar hydrogen, suitable for powering fuel cell-powered vehicles and fertiliser production, petrochemical processing, steel-making

 - Using a Combined Cycle Gas Turbine for electricity generation SolarGas™ can achieve efficiencies of around 60 per cent, much higher than the 40 per cent achieved by conventional Steam Rankine Cycle power generation.